 During the Fall of 2017, Dr. Hedge compared two groups of workers: those who work in offices with traditional windows and those who worked in offices with self-tinting, dynamic, or “smart windows.”
 Professor Hedge had full autonomy over all aspects of research, particularly the survey design and data analysis.
 Workers were surveyed about a sense of wellness, happiness, work-related performance, and overall experience in their working environment.
 To clarify, “smart windows” tune the amount of light they let in based on outside conditions to ensure that people inside the building always have the optimal light conditions.
 On bright sunny days, smart windows tint more while on cloudy days they are tintless, always ensuring that the indoor light levels are optimal and there is no glare.

 Sub-optimal lighting for more than 3 hours a day causes Computer Vision Syndrome symptoms: double or blurred vision and tension headaches.
 In the offices with optimized lighting conditions, the incidence of Computer Vision Syndrome was significantly reduced.

 Workers included in the study reported a 51% drop in the eyestrain and 63% drop in the incidence of headaches.

 The productivity of the workers in the offices with smart windows (optimal lighting conditions) increased for the equivalent of $100,000/year for every 100 workers- that’s $2 million of additional value over the course of the expected smart window’s lifetime.

 The Bottom Line

-Humans spend way too much time indoor in sub-optimal lighting conditions which can cause serious health issues such as depression, fatigue, malaise, drowsiness, eye strain, headaches, skin dryness, general productivity and loss in comfort.
+Humans spend way too much time indoors in sub-optimal lighting conditions which can cause serious health issues such as depression, fatigue, malaise, drowsiness, eye strain, headaches, skin dryness, general productivity, and loss in comfort.